Vlad I of Wallachia: Controversy

 In establishing the paternity of Vlad I, PP Panaitescu starts from an account by the Hungarian chronicler Johannes de Thurocz (1435 – 1488 or 1489), which speaks of a struggle between Dan, supported by the Turks, and Mircea, supported by King Sigismund.
 The chronicle mentions that both were of the same blood.
 Taking into account the theory of Bogdan Petriceicu Hasdeu, according to which the struggle described was carried out between Dan I and Mircea in 1386, Panaitescu rejects the assumption of C. Litzica that a battle between Michael I and Dan II took place in 1420, and describes the account as a mistake by Thurocz, confusing Vlad with Dan, and not Mihail with Mircea.
-He explains that the source of Thurocz's confusion was the fact that Vlad I was the son of Dan I.
+He explains that the source of Thurocz's confusion was that Vlad I was the son of Dan I.

 Gh.
 Bratianu shares Panaitescu's theory.
 Al. V. Diţă describes the episode from Thurócz's chronicle as a "nebulous narrative", "an imaginary conflict reminiscent of the theme of 'enemy brothers' in folklore" and "fantasy without a historical theme".